INFORMSJoC/2021.0329/README.md

 ## Scripts

-*   “scripts/d1”:  testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **one**\-dimensional benchmark function examples,
+*   **"scripts/d1"** folder:  testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **one**\-dimensional benchmark function examples,
-*   “scripts/d2”:  testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **two**\-dimensional benchmark function examples,
+*   **"scripts/d2"** folder:  testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **two**\-dimensional benchmark function examples,
-*   “scripts/d3”:  testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **three**\-dimensional benchmark function examples,
+*   **"scripts/d3"** folder:  testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **three**\-dimensional benchmark function examples,
-*   “scripts/d10”: testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **ten**\-dimensional benchmark function examples.
+*   **"scripts/d10"** folder: testing the rates of maximal IMSE and IPFS under the random sampling and comparing the random design with the Adaptive MSE procedure in the **ten**\-dimensional benchmark function examples.
-*   “scripts/queue”: testing the rates of maximal IMSE and IPFS under the random sampling and showing how the theory can help decide the sample size to achieve a target precision in the **M/M/1 queue** example.
+*   **"scripts/queue"** folder: testing the rates of maximal IMSE and IPFS under the random sampling and showing how the theory can help decide the sample size to achieve a target precision in the **M/M/1 queue** example.

 ## Results